shashankyadav03/RabbitGameDFS/README.md

 # RabbitGameDFS
-A multi-user game designed using​ DFS Algorithm and Backtracking​ using C++ Only..Graphs is being implemented and depth first search algorithm is used to find the carrot for rabbit in a best efficient way.
+A multi-user game designed using DFS Algorithm and Backtracking using C++ Only.
+Depth first search algorithm is used to find the carrot for rabbit in a best efficient way.